 The children will be offered toast, bagels or cereal to eat and milk to drink.
 There will be a number of activities available for your child to engage in.
 There will be Infant staff in the hall to look after your child and make sure that they go into class safely.
 Parents can leave their children from 8.00am at the club.

 After School Clubs

 We run a number of After School clubs on Monday – Friday from 15.20 until 16.15.
 Children may join one or more clubs depending on availability of space.
 The type of club offered changes each term but usually includes a football club, an art club and an ICT club.
 We charge £12 per term for the club which is reduced to £10 if your child receives free school meals at the moment.
 There is also a reduction if you have more than one child attending a club.
-We also have an extended After School club that runs until 17:15 for parents that work.

 There are some children in our school who have medical conditions like asthma, eczema or allergies to certain foods.
 A few other children have more complex medical needs such as needing a feeding tube.
 As an inclusive school, we want to work with you to help your child manage their condition whilst also benefiting from and joining in with school activities.

 The school nurse, who is linked to our school, is available to talk to parents about any medical conditions or concerns that you may have about your child’s health, particularly if this is affecting the progress that they are making in school.
 If you would like to make an appointment to speak to the school nurse, please speak to Patricia Lowe.